 By Roxanne Turnbloom

-Many homeowners assume that after water damage structures and belongings in their home just a thorough cleaning and disinfection will permit all items to return to their previous use.
+Many homeowners assume that after water damages structures and belongings in their home just a thorough cleaning and disinfection will permit all items to return to their previous use.
 Although a restoration company strives to restore as much of your home’s structure, fixtures and contents as possible they must always keep the long-term safety of the customers in mind.
 If your home disaster includes contamination with black water, prepare for the possibility that some of your belongings and permanently placed decor and comfort items may need to be carefully removed and disposed of as hazardous waste.
 A trained and certified biohazard restoration staff will evaluate the damage done to the structure and contents of your house.
 They will devise a plan that will leave your home free of pathogens and dangerous materials like asbestos and with fungal growth remediated so that further overgrowth is unlikely.

 Non-porous surfaces like glass, metal and plastic and some sealed woods often can be cleaned and disinfected safely during a biohazard abatement.
 Experts will use EPA approved cleaners and disinfectants properly during the process, which may include very specialized methods a homeowner would not have the training to perform.
 They will set up containment areas while cleaning and disinfecting so as not to spread the contamination into unaffected areas of the home.
 Negative air pressure and heavy grade plastic sheathing will be used if necessary.
 The biohazard specialists may work through the house this way, opening up areas after they have been cleaned and disinfected, using the contaminated areas as a staging place until all has been completed.